 Brighton and Hove, in East Sussex, were named as Britain’s top geological holiday destination.

-The hit list is based on location information from the BGS’s popular iGeology app for tablets and smartphones, which pinpoints the user’s whereabouts and displays the geology beneath their feet.
+The hit list was generated from location technology built into the BGS’s popular iGeology app for tablets and smartphones, which pinpoints the user’s whereabouts and displays the geology beneath their feet.

-The app identifies local rock formations and gives access to information on their geology from BGS databanks.
+It identifies local rock formations and gives access to information on their geology from the BGS databanks.

 Since its launch in late 2010, the iGeology app has been downloaded more than 285,000 times.